supercollider/supercollider/external_libraries/README_BOOST.md

 full details.

 Some patches have been made by SuperCollider devs to fix compiler errors and improve performance.
-Any future updates to boost should take these patches into consideration.
-See commits 989446ed and 294927ba for the exact changes.
+The patch `boost_sc_changes.patch` has these changes and may be git-apply'd when updating boost.
+See the diffs in that file for the exact details on what has changed.
 Here is a quick summary:

 - A patch for boost.thread that resolves an internal compiler error with gcc 6.2.